 \\\ Dog Safety

-The British coastline is one of the biggest in the world, according to Ordnance Survey has more than 11,000 miles to visit meaning there’s a lot to see whilst dog walking on beaches around Britain.
+The British coastline is one of the biggest in the world, according to Ordnance Survey, has more than 11,000 miles to visit, meaning there’s a lot to see whilst dog walking on beaches around Britain.
 Some beaches are privately owned and not open to the public, other areas may be closed as scientific areas for wildlife or home to MOD testing and firing ranges.

-Pet theft exacerbated by the need to buy pets during the recent pandemic saw high profile cases, such as US singer Lady Gaga’s two French Bulldogs being stolen reported by the BBC News USA gears up for a much larger reminder this year, and during Pet Theft Awareness Week, @pettheftaware, (held in March), informs us all of the significant growing problems of pet theft, not just in the US but also in the UK which can occur anywhere, anytime, including beach areas.
+Pet theft exacerbated by the need to buy pets during the recent pandemic saw high profile cases, such as US singer Lady Gaga’s two French Bulldogs being stolen, reported by The BBC News USA, gears up for a much larger reminder of the significant growing problems of pet theft, not just in the US, but also in the UK, which can occur anywhere, anytime, including beach areas.

-It’s always good to double-check and refresh with reminders about safety and theft when visiting new and different areas with your pet including the UK beaches.
+It’s always good to double-check and refresh with reminders about safety and theft when you’re visiting new and different areas with your pet, including UK beaches.

-Our coastal beaches are generally a pleasure to walk, however, during the high season, the summer months, particularly when sunny, these areas become more packed with visitors and dogs may need to be on leads or are banned from certain areas on the beaches and promenades, made under the local council’s PSPO Orders.
+UK’s coastal beaches are generally a pleasure to walk, however, during the high season, the summer months, particularly when sunny, these areas become increasingly more packed with visitors, where there are Orders that dogs may need to be on leads, or are banned from certain areas on the beaches and promenades, made under the local council’s PSPO Orders.

 If travelling on holiday, don’t be caught out, make sure you have a spare dog ID tag available to hand in case your pet loses theirs whilst busy sniffing around excitedly exploring new places.

-If your dog likes to wander but sometimes may have been distracted and not answered your commands to come back to you, then you may be considering investing in dog GPS tracking services which can be highly beneficial to keep track of your pet within 1-2 metres of their location when wearing their special tracker.
+If your dog likes to wander but sometimes may have been distracted and not answered your commands to come back to you, then you may be considering investing in a reliable dog GPS activity tracking services which can be highly beneficial to keep track of your pet within 1-2 metres of their location when wearing the special tracker.

-This is particularly useful if you’re not at home to know exactly where your dog is during your absence and if you employ a dog walker, where you’re dog has been taken and the amount of time out of the home.
+GPS pet activity trackers can be particularly useful if you’re not at home to know exactly where your dog is during your absence, especially if you employ a dog walker, where you’re dog has been taken and the amount of time out of the home.
 Likewise, if you travel abroad and leave your pet at home, that you’re pet sitter is acting responsibly, or if your pet is flying solo to another destination or being taken by a pet services road service to meet you at another destination.

 \\\ Promoted Content